openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```

-We also can modify model template-specific parameters through command line, to print all the available parameters the following command can be executed:
+We also can modify model template-specific parameters through the command line, to print all the available parameters the following command can be executed:

 ```bash
 (otx) ...$ otx train <path/to/template.yaml> params --help